-Fault Common Causes Troubleshooting Solution Ensure controller is sending a Verify the controller proper signal programming/ setup Control Valve Actuator is not receiving proper signal Aquastat is blocking signal to valve (2-pipe units only) Verify the water temperature in the coil is above 85F for heating or below 65F for cooling.
-Replace Aquastat if it has failed rails to Open Ensuro H/ERV/ Control board is Chock wiring powered and not in Freeze Protection mode (will force open HW actuator in 4-pipe or the only valve in 2-pipe) connections and ensure the coil temperature sensor is above 12.8C (55F) Failed Actuator Ensure the actuator is receiving proper signal Replace Actuator Ensure the unit is su correct line voltage Ensure controller is s proper signal Ensure the unit is supplied with correct line voltage Power on main power supply and unit power switch Ensure controller is sending a proper signal Verify the controller programming/ setup Heater is not Aquastat is blocking signal to valve (2-pipe changeover units only) Verify the water temperature in the coil is below.
+Fault Common Causes Troubleshooting Solution Ensure controller is sending a Verify the controller proper signal programming/ setup Control Valve Fails to Open Actuator is not receiving proper signal Aquastat is blocking signal to valve (2-pipe units only) Verify the water temperature in the coil is above 85F for heating or below 65F for cooling.
+Replace Aquastat if it has failed Ensure H/ERV Control board is powered and not in Freeze Protection mode (will force open HW actuator in 4-pipe or the only valve in 2-pipe) Check wiring connections and ensure the coil temperature sensor is above 12.8C (55F) Failed Actuator Ensure the actuator is receiving proper signal Replace Actuator .
+Heater is not Ensure the unit is supplied with correct line voltage Power on main power supply and unit power switch Ensure controller is sending a proper signal Verify the controller programming/ setup Aquastat is blocking signal to valve (2-pipe changeover units only) Verify the water temperature in the coil is below changeover.
 Replace Aquastat if it has failed Electric Heat Coils Fails to Operate receiving power Ensure the air differential pressure switch in not blocking the signal Ensure the fan is running and the intake tubing for the switch is in place and not blocked.
 Replace the switch if failed Ensure the manual temperature limit switch is not tripped Press switch to reset.
 Caution: could be very hot, switch trips at 175F Failed heat coil Ensure the actuator is receiving proper voltage Replace heat coil

-13 Leaf Drywall Screw Locations
+16 Leaf Drywall Screw Locations